Fencing: Sabre

 The sabre is a cutting and thrusting weapon that targets the body above the waist.
 Specifically, the target comprises any part of the body above a horizontal line drawn between the top of the hip bones and then horizontally round the fencer's trunk.
 Sabre is the newest weapon to be used.
 Like the foil, the maximum legal weight of a sabre is 500 grams.
 The hand guard on the sabre extends from hilt to the point at which the blade connects to the pommel.
 This guard is generally turned outwards during sport to protect the sword arm from touches.
 Hits with the entire blade or point are valid.
 As in foil, touches that land outside the target area are not scored.
 However, unlike foil, these off-target touches do not stop the action, and the fencing continues.
 In the case of both fencers landing a scoring touch, the referee determines which fencer receives the point for the action, according to the rules of the "right of way".

 Equipment

 Protective clothing

 Most personal protective equipment for fencing is made of tough cotton or nylon.
 Kevlar was added to top level uniform pieces (jacket, breeches, underarm protector, lamé, and the bib of the mask) following the death of Vladimir Smirnov at the 1982 World Championships in Rome.
 However, Kevlar is degraded by both ultraviolet light and chlorine, which can complicate cleaning.

 Other ballistic fabrics, such as Dyneema, have been developed that resist puncture, and which do not degrade the way that Kevlar does.
 FIE rules state that tournament wear must be made of fabric that resists a force of 800 N, and that the mask bib must resist twice that amount.

+In general, FIE requires that "equipment and clothing must provide the competitor with the maximum protection compatible with the freedom of movement necessary for fencing", and may be of any colour, excepting black.